sdersen/first-project/README.md

 # My Starry Wars

 A page about some Star Wars films.
 It also includes a game and a function that will give you info on who you can dress up as on your next Star Wars costume party.
-You can view the page at sofiadersen.com/starrywars
+You can view the page at [sofiadersen.com](sofiadersen.com/starrywars)

 # Installation

-Add the installation instructions.
+Clone this repo and run a localhost.

 # Code Review